HylisWilk/aldhaka/README.md

 ```
 Where flower_name and generated_description were the outputs generated in the previous steps.
 Pierrre François Turpin is the name of a botanist illustrator I found on Google.

+An important detail is that using this prompt alone sometimes generates images that include text, which I didn't want, and also very weird trypophobia-y looking results, most likely because the generated text has these detailed descriptions of dozens of small botanical structures.
+To try to guarantee less scary flowers, I included the following negative prompt as well:

+--negative_prompt "writing, signature, text, cropping, trypophobia"

+I think possibly Midjourney would generate slightly better results but I have no idea how to batch generate 625 images there.

 After this step we have all the flower images ready.

 ### Generating a computer font